g1a/composer-test-scenarios/README.md

 Use the [example composer.json file](example-composer.json) as a guide to set up your project's composer.json file.
 In particular, you should:

 - Copy the `scripts` section.
-- If using coveralls.io, be sure to use the version constraints from the example composer.json file for satooshi/php-coveralls until [satooshi/php-coveralls#203](https://github.com/php-coveralls/php-coveralls/issues/203#issuecomment-347710771) is fixed.
 - Set the platform PHP setting in the config section if you want your default test scenario to be based on Symfony 3.

 #### Define scenarios